Mohammad Saiful Alam: Career

-On 29 January 2024, he was appointed as the Commandant of National Defence College (NDC), Bangladesh.
-In August 2024, he was posted to Ministry of Foreign Affairs.
+On 29 January 2024, he was appointed as the commandant of the National Defence College (NDC), Bangladesh.
+In August 2024, he was posted to the Ministry of Foreign Affairs.

 Controversies

+Forced Retirement from Army and Allegation of Corruption

-On 3 September 2024 his bank account has been seized by Bangladesh Financial Intelligence Unit (BFIU) of Bangladesh Bank.
+On 3 September 2024, his bank account was seized by the Bangladesh Financial Intelligence Unit (BFIU) of Bangladesh Bank.
 At the same time, the account in the name of his wife and children and the bank account of the business owned by them have also been asked to be suspended.
-On 11 September 2024 he was sent into Mandatory retirement.
-Two former director generals of Directorate-General of Forces Intelligence, Major general Hamidul Haque, and Lieutenant general Ahmed Tabrez Shams Chowdhury, were also sent into forced retirement with him.
+On 11 September 2024, he was sent into mandatory retirement.
+Two former director generals of the Directorate-General of Forces Intelligence, Major General Hamidul Haque and Lieutenant General Ahmed Tabrez Shams Chowdhury, were also sent into forced retirement with him.
 On 27 February 2025, joint forces seize Tk2.42 crore from his house.

+Role in Enforced Disappearances and Aynaghar

+Following the ouster of Sheikh Hasina's regime by the July uprising in August 2024, the interim government established the Commission of Inquiry on Enforced Disappearances on 27 August 2024 to investigate state-sponsored abductions and secret detentions committed by the Hasina regime.
+In its findings, the commission named Mohammad Saiful Alam among twenty-four officials alleged to have been involved in enforced disappearances, specifically citing his tenure as the Director General of the Directorate General of Forces Intelligence from February 2020 to July 2021.

+On 18 November 2024, acting on recommendations from the inquiry commission, the Security Services Division of the Ministry of Home Affairs instructed the Department of Immigration and Passports to cancel his passport to prevent travel abroad during ongoing investigations.